High school football: Collinsville favored for District 5A-4 title but Sapulpa could cause a stir

 Ben Ward, Pryor

-Senior quarterback moves from Cleveland, Okla., where he threw 50 TD passes over the past three seasons while playing for his dad, Ricky Ward, who will coach Pryor receivers.
+Senior quarterback moves from Cleveland, Oklahoma where he threw 50 TD passes over the past three seasons while playing for his dad, Ricky Ward, who will coach Pryor receivers.

 Darius Woods, Nathan Hale